nikcleju/IT_Course/Labs/L04_SourceCoding_Encoding.md

   * The program will follow the following steps:
     * Read the full vector from the codebook file;
     * Allocate an array named `out` of `unsigned char` of max size 10MB (i.e. 10000000 bytes);
-    * The, open the input file and read every byte in a loop.
+    * Then, open the input file and read every byte in a loop.
 For each byte do the following:
-	* Write the codeword for the byte, bit by bit, in the `out` vector.
+	  -  Write the codeword for the byte, bit by bit, in the `out` vector.
+Use the `VECWRITE_BIT()` macro, as follows:

+         \

+         ```
+         /* Write bit value "bit" in vector "vec" on bit position "pos" */
+         VECWRITE_BIT(vec, pos, bit);
+         ```

+         \

          You need to keep track of the number of bits written, in order to continue writing from where the previous codeword stopped.
-    * Write the output data to the output file, as follows:
+    - Write the array `out` to the output file, as follows:
-        * Open the second file for writing
+        - Open the second file for writing
-        * Write first the total number of bits
+        - Write first the total number of bits
-        * Write afterwards the vector `out`, but not more than the number of bytes actually used for coding
+        - Write afterwards the vector `out`, but only the number of bytes actually used for coding
-        * *Note: when decoding the file, we will read back the data in the same order*.
+        - *Note: when decoding the file, we will read back the data in the same order*.

 2. Encode the file `textro.txt` with the provided codebook `codero.dat`.
 Check the size of the output file and compute the compression ratio.